cosmos/cosmos-sdk/docs/basics/query-lifecycle.md

 # Query Lifecycle

-This document describes the lifecycle of a query in a Cosmos SDK application, from the user interface to application stores and back. {synopsis}
+This document describes the lifecycle of a query in a Cosmos SDK application, from the user interface to application stores and back.
+The query is referred to as `MyQuery`. {synopsis}

 ## Pre-requisite Readings